 An important aspect of the path, in addition to virtue and good conduct, is the study of the Buddha's teachings.
-The Buddha put it very beautifully in his discourses: one lends an ear, bends the ear, listens with interest, and applies the mind, so that what one hears can enter deep within the mind, and it can settle there.
+The Buddha put it very beautifully in his discourses: one lends an ear, bends the ear, listens with interest, and applies the mind, so that what one hears can enter deep within the mind and settle there.
 As it settles, over the weeks, months, and years, it will grow and bear fruit.
-One day this fruit will be so sweet, it will be the fruit of Enlightenment.
+One day this fruit will be so sweet, the fruit of Enlightenment.

-As one lends an ear to the Dhamma., contemplating it, and allowing it to sweep over the mind like a beautiful breeze on a warm day, allowing it to soak in and to penetrate deep into the mind, it penetrates deeper than the thought, deeper than the intellect, far deeper than the fault finding mind, deeper than the familiar mind.
-The Dhamma. penetrates into that part of the mind that one has yet to know - waiting there, waiting until, through the practice of meditation, one enters those very refined, beautiful, and subtle states of mind where these seeds of the Dhamma. are resting, waiting to bear fruit and waiting to give the bliss of Enlightenment.
+As one lends an ear to the Dhamma, contemplating it, and allowing it to sweep over the mind like a beautiful breeze on a warm day, allowing it to soak in and to penetrate deep into the mind, it penetrates deeper than thought, deeper than the intellect, far deeper than the faultfinding mind, and far far deeper than the familiar mind.
+The Dhamma penetrates into that part of the mind that one has yet to know waiting there, waiting until, through the practice of meditation, one enters those very refined, beautiful, and subtle states of mind where these seeds of the Dhamma are resting, waiting to bear fruit, waiting to give the bliss of Enlightenment.

-One has faith and confidence because one knows that others have done this in the past.
-Sometimes people think that the great masters, the great monks and nuns of the old, were somehow supermen and superwomen.
-But many of them started off no different from most practitioners today.
+One has faith and confidence because one knows that others have realized this in the past.
+Sometimes people think that the great masters, the great monks and nuns of old, were somehow supermen and superwomen.
+But many of them started off as no different from most practitioners today.
 Sometimes the most unlikely candidates became the greatest saints.
-They took up the training to the best of their abilities; they persevered in their attempts to get hold of the mind and to calm it, to lead it to one pointedness, to stillness.
-Then one day, through the accumulation of all their learning, and of their reflections, and their small insights, they eventually succeeded in breaking through the barriers that separated them from their goal.
+They took up the training to the best of their abilities; they persevered in their attempts to get hold of the mind and to calm it, to lead it to one-pointedness, to stillness.
+Then one day, through the accumulation of all their effort, the accumulation of all their practice of virtue, the accumulation of meditation sometimes nodding meditation and sometimes scattered meditation through the accumulation of their learning, and of their reflections, and of their small insights, they eventually succeeded in breaking through the barriers that separated them from their goal.